cnti-testcatalog/testsuite/CONTRIBUTION_LADDER.md

 * Comment on an issue that you’re interested in.
 * Submit a pull request to fix an issue.
 * Report a bug.
-* Share a bundle that you made and how it went.
 * Come chat with us in [Slack][https://cloud-native.slack.com/archives/C014TNCEX8R].

 You must follow our [Code of Conduct](code-of-conduct.md).